 This is barely noticeable in a normal kitchen, but if you’re quite a serious chef who does a lot of cooking then you might prefer the overhead hood.
 As downdraft hoods only rise 20-25cm above the counter then a downdraft hood might struggle with any pots taller than that so bear that in mind.

-Downdraft vs Overhead Price
+Downdraft vs Overhead Price: Which is better?

 Because overhead cooker hoods encapsulates of many ranges there is a really very wide price range there.
 And a more expensive hood doesn’t necessarily mean a better-performing one.
 But as overhead cookers are fairly sizeable and are going to be quite noticeable you may want to fork out a bit more on one that looks nice.